gaperton/ionic-views/README.md

 View is the stateful group of elements.
 The difference from the elements group is that views can me contained in each other and they have `onMount`/`onUnmount` lifecycle hooks.
 API:

-- `view.el` - root view element.
-Used to show and hide the view.
+- `view.el` - optional root view element.
+Used to show and hide the view when its mounted and unmounted.
 - `view.mount()` - make the `subview.el` visible, call the `subview.onMount()` hook.
 - `view.onMount()` - place to insert subviews and register events listeners.
 - `view.render()` - render the view and all of its subviews.